 “Research registries are a significant area of interest at HSS,” Dr. Rodeo says.
 “Registries have been and will continue to be a great help for us to learn about what types of ACL procedures perform the best in certain situations—depending on the type of graft, the patient’s age and the patient’s activity level, among other factors.”

 The ACL registry at Special Surgery started in 2008.
-It currently includes data from about 2,500 patients, including samples of synovial fluid within the knee joint that is being used to examine genes, proteins, and inflammatory cells that could be linked to the development of arthritis.
+It currently includes data from over 2,700 patients, including samples of synovial fluid within the knee joint that is being used to examine genes, proteins, and inflammatory cells that could be linked to the development of arthritis.
 The information in the registry allows researchers to prospectively track clinical data and identify successful methods for treating and preventing injury.